How Losing Someone You Love Can Change Your Life In The Best Way Possible

 There's not a day that goes by that I don't think of him or want to tell him what I did that day, but I think he already knows.
 I don't know if you believe in fate or guardian angels, but after his death, I sure do.
 I can be driving down the road listening to a song that we used to sing together and I get chills like he's there next to me singing along.
 The strangest thing was this: the first time that I was ever put on-air for my own show happened to be September 27, 2014.
 Eight years to the day that he passed away.
 It gets stranger.
 The first song that was scheduled for me to play was his favorite song before he passed, "My Wish" by Rascal Flatts.

 Oh, and then there's this: Matt loved to be the center of attention, and somehow, even after his passing, he got to be the center of attention.
-When you download the WKDQ app, he's the first thing you see, right next to his favorite group...
+For the longest time, when you would download the WKDQ App, he was the first thing you would see, right next to his favorite group...

 I know within my heart that he is looking down smiling...or jealous that he isn't here.
 Oftentimes, I wonder what life would be like if he were still here.
 Would I be where I am today if it weren't for his passing?
 All I know is that everything happens for a reason.
-Matt helped to make me the man that I am today before and after his passing.
+Matt helped to make me the man that I am today, both while he was alive and even after his passing.
 I just hope that I am making him proud.
-He's the reason why I choose to live life the way I do and why I am able to do so many things that we only dreamed about.
+He's the reason why I choose to live life the way I do, and why I am able to do so many things that we only dreamed about.
+I carry him with me everywhere I go, and I know he's been along for the ride every day since he passed.

 Maybe you are struggling with something similar right now.
 It's hard, I know.
 Just know that it does get better, let that be your motivation to make your life as great as it possibly can be.
 Don't let certain challenges or struggles hold you back in life.
 You're never guaranteed tomorrow, so make the best out of today.

 So tonight, when you get home, take the time to give a long-lost friend or family member a call to catch up, cherish that time with your loved ones, and never take someone's presence for granted.
 If you love someone, tell them.
 Don't hold yourself back in life professionally, and in relationships.
 If you want something, go for it and don't let anyone or anything hold you back.
-Life is very precious, so make the best of it each day.
+You can't make a difference by sitting at home on the couch talking or thinking about it.
+Make whatever steps necessary to achieve your goals.
+You're the only person that you will live with every single day for the rest of your life, so make it count.

 READ MORE: 8 Things You Can Do to Feel Better Right Now